Skip to main content

 How to Use Ideal Weight Calculator

-The Ideal Weight Calculator estimates a weight range considered optimal for your height, age, and gender, typically based on established formulas like BMI or various ideal body weight equations.
-It provides a numerical target to guide your health and wellness journey.
+The Ideal Weight Calculator estimates a weight range considered optimal for your height, age, and sex, typically based on established formulas like BMI or various ideal body weight equations.
+It provides a numerical target to guide your health and wellness decisions.

 What It Does